 We just released EPISODE 5 with Janelle Nelson, (LMFT) a family, marriage life therapist who specializes in EMDR( Eye Movement Desensitization and Reprocessing).
 EMDR is a tool used to help combat PTS from trauma, anxiety, even helps people with phobias.
 EMDR has helped me work through some of my anxiety that I asked Janelle Nelson, LMFT to share about this amazing tool on the blog after her episode on TGL aired.

 My Anxiety Struggle

-I have talked a lot about my struggle with anxiety with the hope of showing people… we don’t have to “sweep” this topic under the rug.
-Check out past posts here and here.
-I have been using EMDR in my therapy sessions with Dr. Cassidy. and OMG EMDR is amazing.
+On Positively Posie I have talked a lot about my struggle with anxiety, hoping to show people that we don’t have to “sweep” this topic under the rug (past posts here and here).
+I have been taking EMDR in my therapy sessions with Dr. Cassidy. and it truly is amazing.
 I have seen great improvement in my own life since starting my sessions, it really helps peel back all the layers of your anxiety.

 On Positively Posie.com I truly want to be a force in breaking the stigma that still surrounds the topic of mental health.
 One of the first steps in breaking that is to say and believe…